SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 ![[Pasted image 20210310113322.png]]

 A certain minimum amonut of energy is needed for electron to escape.
-This is called the
+The minimum escape energy is called the "work function" of the metal.

+Electron will be ejected as long as your kinetic energy gets there.

+Energy of yoru photons goes to two places => satisfying the work function,